rokobo/From-Nand-gates-to-Tetris-implementation/README.md

 |![ALU truth table](https://github.com/rokobo/From-Nand-gates-to-Tetris-implementation/blob/main/images/Computation_bits.png?raw=true)|![ALU truth table](https://github.com/rokobo/From-Nand-gates-to-Tetris-implementation/blob/main/images/Destination_bits.png?raw=true) |![ALU truth table](https://github.com/rokobo/From-Nand-gates-to-Tetris-implementation/blob/main/images/Jump_bits.png?raw=true)|
 |-|-|-|

-Additionally, the followig programs can be used to test the assembler:
+Additionally, the followig programs were used to test the assembler:

-+ Programs without symbols: `AddL.asm`, `MaxL.asm`, `RectL.asm`.
++ Programs without labels and symbols: `AddL.asm`, `MaxL.asm`, `RectL.asm`.
-+ Programs with symbols: `Add.asm`, `Max.asm`, `Rect.asm` and `Pong.asm`.
++ Programs with labels and symbols: `Add.asm`, `Max.asm`, `Rect.asm` and `Pong.asm`.

-## 7 - VM Translator
+## 7 - VM Translator (partial)

 In this part, a translator needed to be built to translate VM code into Hack assembly.
-A Python file was create to be operated in a CMI like:
+A Python file was create to be operated in a CLI like:

-`python VMTranslator.py StackTest.vm`
+`python VMTranslator.py StackTest\StackTest.vm`.

-`.vm` files are translated into `.asm` files and placed in the same directory.
-At this stage, the translator was supposed to be able to handle 9 arithmetic and logic operations (`y` is the top-most element in the VM Stack):
+The `.vm` files are translated into `.asm` files and placed in the same directory.
+At this stage, the translator was supposed to be able to handle a total of 9 arithmetic and logic operations:

 + `add` - Does `x + y`
 + `sub` - Does `x - y`.